Surgery - Academic Curriculum

 Journal Club

-Six times a year, the second half of School Night is give over to Journal Club.
-Journal Club is an opportunity for residents to keep abreast in the latest surgical research in a social environment.
+Six times a year, the second half of School Night is given over to Journal Club.
+Journal Club is an opportunity for residents to keep abreast of the latest surgical research in a social environment.
 Journal Club is hosted by a rotation of Tulane faculty.
 Faculty choose current journal articles of particular interest in their specialty, and residents discuss the articles over dinner.

 Transition to Practice

 What happens when you ask program graduates what they wish they had known about being a new surgeon?
-Transition to Practice is an education serious that prepares senior residents for the business and practical aspects of being a surgeon.
+Transition to Practice is an educational series that prepares senior residents for the business and practical aspects of being a surgeon.
 Six times a year, a Transition to Practice session is led by a surgeon, lawyer, financial planner, or other professional.

 Ditch Night